The Invitation

 Communities of practice (CoP) are groups of people who share a concern or passion for something, and learn how to do it better by interacting and supporting each other.
 As a result of working together in this way, members of CoPs tend to learn more quickly than if they were working on their own.
 As a group, CoPs tend to generate insights that are useful in different contexts, apply them in practice, share them with the broader field, and mobilize and inspire impact.

-The Pushing the Boundaries of PSI CoP will begin by setting some shared foundations for our work together through two live dialogues and blog posts by different authors.
-We will then have three focused cycles of inquiry: (1) What are helpful and strong theories of change for transformation?
+The Pushing the Boundaries of PSI CoP began by setting some shared foundations for our work together through two live and recorded dialogues and blog posts by different authors.
+We then had three focused cycles of inquiry on the following questions: (1) What are helpful and strong theories of change for transformation?
 (2) How might we connect the inner- and outer work of transformation?
-And (3) TBC based on what emerges from the CoP.
-Each of these three cycles will have two ways to be involved - as a more involved Core member, or a more observational Constellation member (more on this distinction in the FAQ section).
-We will close the experience with a learning festival of some kind (tbc) that will invite other PSI practitioners in to learn and be inspired by the work of our CoP, and to see what might come next in this field of theory, strategy, and practice.
+And (3) What is working(ish)? .
+Each of these three cycles had two ways to be involved during the live virtual sessions - as a more involved Core member, or a more observational Constellation member (more on this distinction in the FAQ section).
+Recordings of the sessions are available on our YouTube channel, and written blogs have kept us connected asynchronously.
+We will close the experience with a virtual learning festival of some kind (tbc) that will invite other PSI practitioners in to learn and be inspired by the work of our CoP, and to see what might come next in this field of theory, strategy, and practice.

 Co-hosts